Short URLs (Vanity URLs)

 These URLs are not being actively promoted and any future changes to the current format (shorturl.unomaha.edu) would need to be requested through University Communications and the Digital Communications Executive Committee.

-Custom URLs must be unique enough to prevent confusion with other subdomains.
+Custom URLs must prevent confusion with other subdomains.

-Example: If Student Services and the Department of Counseling within the College of Education (COE) both requested coe.unomaha.edu/counseling we might suggest “coe.unomaha.edu/academic-counseling” for Student Services and “coe.unomaha.edu/counseling-degree” for the Department of Counseling.
+Example: If Student Services and the Department of Biology within the College of Arts and Sciences (CAS) both requested cas.unomaha.edu/counseling we might suggest “cas.unomaha.edu/academic-counseling” for Student Services and “cas.unomaha.edu/counseling-degree” for the Department of Counseling.
 Limit custom URLs to two levels.

 - Example: ucomm.unomaha.edu/branding (ucomm = one level; and /branding = second level)